efeijo/personal-web/exampleSite/content/post/portfolio-definition.md

 ---
 ```

-Here are some explanations about the portfolio FrontMatter:
+Here are some explanations about the job FrontMatter:
 - `jobDate` is the year displayed on the list and show of your project
 - `work` is displayed on the list of projects.
 It is an array of type of job that you did on the project.
 - `techs` and `designs` are displayed on the show page of your project.
 It is an array of tools you used on the project